France–South Korea relations: Cultural relations

-The Hanwha Foundation of Culture (한화문화재단) signed in 2023 a memorandum of understanding with the Centre Pompidou in Paris to open an art museum in Seoul by the end of 2025.
-Original exhibitions and exhibitions featuring masterpieces produced by artists like Marc Chagall, Henri Matisse or Wassily Kandinsky, from the Centre Pompidou’s collection will be hold twice a year to showcase modern and contemporary art in South Korea.
+In 2023, the Hanwha Foundation of Culture (한화문화재단) signed a memorandum of understanding with the Centre Pompidou in Paris to open an art museum in Seoul by the end of 2025.
+In April 2026, it was announced that the Centre Pompidou Hanwha will open on 4 June 2026, the 140^{th} anniversary of diplomatic relations between France and Korea; the inaugural exhibition will be The Cubists: Inventing Modern Vision.
+Centre Pompidou Hanwha will be housed in Tower 63, the headquarters of the Hanwha Group; during the first four years the museum will present two exhibitions annually drawing on the Centre Pompidou’s collection and presented with exhibitions “highlighting contemporary Korean artists and the major trends currently shaping the international art scene.”

 In 2022, the city of Busan signed a business agreement with the city of Cannes in France and the French Embassy in Korea to build « Villa Busan », a unique creative space for French artists at Hongti Art Center (홍티아트센터).
 This residency program aims to promote French visual arts in Busan and foster cultural and artistic ties between France and Korea.

 In September 2022, the cultural department of the French Embassy in Korea launched for the first time the « Choix Goncourt de la Corée » (공쿠르 문학상-한국).
 Each year, Korean students studying French read and debate the finalist novels of the Prix Goncourt, France’s most renowned literary award.
 After months of discussion, they choose their laureate.
 A ceremony is then organised at the French Embassy in Seoul to announce the winner and to give the students a diploma for their participation in this event.
 The aim is to promote French language in Korean schools and spark Korean’s readers interest in French literature.

-Over the past few decades, the number of students interested in the Korean language has increased significantly.
+Over the past few decades, the number of students in France interested in the Korean language has increased significantly.
 As a result, more and more French universities offer Korean language courses and degrees in Korean studies.